← All varieties

 Tree Characteristics

-Skin: Rather thin, tough, and smooth.
-Clear yellow or greenish washed and mottled with dull red or orange-red, and sparingly marked with narrow stripes of carmine.
+Skin: Rather thin, tough, smooth, clear yellow or greenish washed and mottled with dull red or orange-red and sparingly marked with narrow stripes of carmine.
 Dots numerous, small, gray or russet, not very conspicuous.
-Prevailing color effect red and yellow, the red usually predominating.
+Prevailing effect red and yellow, the red usually predominating.

-Flesh and Flavor: Flesh whitish with slight yellow tinge, firm, fine-grained, tender, and moderately juicy.
-Flavor pleasant, mild subacid becoming nearly sweet.
-Quality good, though surpassed by other dessert apples of its season.
+Flesh and Flavor: Whitish with slight yellow tinge, firm, fine-grained, tender, moderately juicy, pleasant, mild subacid becoming nearly sweet.
+Good in quality but surpassed by other dessert apples of its season.

 Book Sources